-Figure illustrates the basic plumbing requirements for a TRX150 / TRX199 boiler installation without an external Central Heating circulator; the boiler's internal circulator delivers flow to the heating system.
-Application is limited to zone valve (or non-circulator) distribution systems with small flow requirements (e.g. systems requiring no more than 9 gpm at 9 ft. of head pressure).
+Figure illustrates the basic plumbing requirements for a TRX085 / TRX120 boiler installation without an external Central Heating circulator; the boiler's internal circulator delivers flow to the heating system.
+Application is limited to zone valve (or non-circulator) distribution systems with small flow requirements (e.g. systems requiring no more than 5 gpm at 9 ft. of head pressure)

-On TRX150 / TRX199 Models Only.
+On TRX085 / TRX120 Models Only.

-If the boiler is to be used only in Heating Mode (not connected to an indirect water heater), cap the fitting as indicated in the figure above.
-A cap is included with the boiler.
-The electrical connection of the 3-way valve motor MUST BE DISCONNECTED while the boiler is operating in central heating mode.
+If the boiler to be used only in Heating Mode (not connected to an indirect water heater), cap the fitting as indicated in the figure above and the electrical connection of the 3-way valve motor MUST BE DISCONNECTED while the boiler is operating in central heating mode.
 This will lock the valve motor in central heating mode and ensure freeze protection operates properly.
 Failure to disconnect the valve may disable boiler freeze protection and result in property damage.